narayanghimire/calculator-nestjs/README.md

 - Success: `{ "query": string, "result": number }`
 - Error:  `{ "error": true, "message": "string" }`  with specific HTTP status code
    ```

+# Deployment Strategy

+## Quick Overview

+Hey there!
+So, I've set up a neat little system using GitHub Actions workflows for this project.
+The goal?
+To automate
+testing and send the project sailing smoothly onto Google Cloud.

+## The Flow of Things

+1. **Feature Branch:** When a pull request pops up, it triggers a build of feature branch.
+We run unit tests here,
+   aiming to get rapid feedback.
+Speed is key at this stage!

+2. **Code Review and Merging:** After the feature branch passes its tests and gets the thumbs up on code review,
+   we merge it with the main branch.

+3. **Main Branch Testing and Deployment:** Now, it's the main branch's turn to shine.
+   We perform integration tests in this phase.
+If everything goes smoothly,
+   we package everything into a Docker container and deploy it to a cloud provider or any other platform,
+    or on the stage or your specific requirements.

+There is a workflow for testing and features located in the .github/workflows directory."